Child Tax Credit: Do You Qualify For A Monthly Check?

 Many eligible parents do not file taxes.
 For this reason, the IRS has also set up the Child Tax Credit Non-Filer Sign-Up Tool.
 The portal allows parents who don’t typically file taxes to provide basic information about themselves.
 That information includes their name, address, email address, date of birth, and social security number.
 The IRS will then use the provided information to verify eligibility and automatically start issuing monthly payments.

 The IRS has recently launched the Child Tax Credit Update Portal as well.
 This tool allows a potential recipient to check their eligibility, see if they qualify for advance payments, and unenroll from monthly payments.
-Unenrolling from monthly payments means the taxpayer will receive the entire credit when they file their 2021 taxes.MORE NEWS: Fourth Stimulus Check: Will There Be Another Relief Payment?
+Unenrolling from monthly payments means the taxpayer will receive the entire credit when they file their 2021 taxes.MORE NEWS: Child Tax Credit: How Do You Opt Out Of Advance Monthly Payments?

 First published Thursday, June 24, 2021 at 6:21 p.m.
 ET.